 I’ve saved the best for last.
 Nothing beats wing veins for fast and reliable bee identification at the genus level.
 Unfortunately, they can’t help you at the species level.
 In other words, you can’t tell a common eastern bumble from a brown-belted bumble by wing veins, but you can certainly tell a bumble from a honey bee or a carpenter bee.

 As a beekeeper, you should definitely try to memorize the pattern of a honey bee wing because that alone will give you a definitive identification every time, at least here in the Western Hemisphere.
 In nearly all cases where I’m asked to identify a partial bee, the wing veins are the ticket.
 Best, they are easy to learn.

-The second most unusual looking cell is the third submarginal.
-Depending on species, bees have either one, two, or three cells tucked directly beneath the marginal cell, and these are referred to as submarginal cell one, two, and three, with number one being closest to the body.
-These cells come in different shapes and sizes, but a honey bee third submarginal cell is large and irregular and angles away from the marginal cell.
+The second most unusual-looking cell is the third submarginal.
+Depending on the species, bees have either one, two, or three cells tucked directly beneath the marginal cell, and these are referred to as submarginal cells one, two, and three, with number one being closest to the body.
+These cells come in different shapes and sizes, but a honey bee’s third submarginal cell is large and irregular and angles away from the marginal cell.